lightspeedwp/lsx-give-payfast-gateway/readme.txt

 = I need custom functionality for this plugin.
 Can you build it? = Yes.
 Just send us a message via [contact form](https://www.lsdev.biz/contact/) with precise information about what you require.

+== Screenshots ==
+1. Backend

+== Upgrade Notice ==
+Upgrade for the latest stable fixes

+== Changelog ==

+= 1.2.1 =
+* DEV - Changed Prefixes

+= 1.2 =
+* Removed Email Sharing Option

+= 1.1.2 =
+* Removed API Class

+= 1.1.1 =
+* Updated the License class
+* Added in a note for when your license is active.

+= 1.1.0 =
+* Added recurring donations support
+* Removed the Functions adding the ZAR Currency and Symbol, this is supported Give WP now.
+* Added in PHPDoc Tags for all functions
+* Changed the Global $give_options to call the 'give_get_settings' method.
+* Removed the PassPhrase from the ITN validation call.

+= 1.0.1 =
+* Added support for passphrase
+* Fix - corrected the format of the email address when sent to PayFast

+= 1.0.0 =
+* Initial Release